 "I highly recommend all women have a high-quality lubricant," Scalisi said.
 "Water-based lubes like Sliquid Organics are great for toys while silicone-based lubes like the one by Pjur are better for intercourse, oral sex and fingering.
 The amount of natural lubricant a woman produces is not indicative of her level of arousal as everything from stress to dehydration to medications can affect the body's ability to get wet."

-Ugh, how many times have we been told the number one way for women to achieve orgasm is by getting oral sex?
-It's as if some sexperts have never been inside of the mind of a woman who has insecurities.
+How many times have we been told the number one way for women to achieve orgasm is by getting oral sex?
+But that's not necessarily so.
 Look, we're not saying to stop your partner when they want to go down on you because cunnilingus can be one of the most pleasurable experiences on the planet.
 But so much attention has been put on oral sex that Dr. Carlen says it's easy to forget that women don't always come this way.

 "More women are more self-conscious when they have someone in between their legs," Dr. Carlen says.
 "They worry about what they taste or smell like.
 Instead, direct stimulation is the number one way women orgasm."

-Chances are, you are well versed on all things clitoris and know both light touching and applying more pressure to this sensitive spot can result in orgasm.
+Chances are, you're well versed on all things clitoris-related and know both light touching and applying more pressure to this sensitive spot can result in orgasm.
 But Dr. Carlen reminds us to encourage our partners to explore the entire vagina — including the labia and vulva, which has the second-most nerve endings after the clitoris and the U-spot, the area on and around the urethra.

 The brain is our largest sex organ and we're doing ourselves a huge disservice if we ignore this fact.
 It's completely possible to orgasm or get so worked up you could come in seconds without any physical contact at all by taking the time to engage in a little filthy talk before or even instead of sex.